 As the massive ice sheets gouged their way across the landscape they created a deep gulley which is where you’ll find the Vat Burn, while two remnants of the melting glaciers formed the two lochs – Loch Kinord and Loch Davan – that are now home to a variety of animal and insect species.

-Thanks to the water being so clear, the light manages to reach all the way to the bottom of the shallow water so these lochs have become incredibly rich ecosystems.
+Thanks to the water being so clear, the light manages to reach all the way to the bottom of the shallow water so these lochs have incredibly rich ecosystems.

 If you’re a keen birdwatcher take a pair of binoculars and head down to Loch Kinord where there’s a good chance you’ll see teal, tufted ducks and greylag geese, and you might even catch a glimpse of pairs of goldeneye ducks which are one of the rarest breeding animals in Scotland.

-The northern edge of loch Kinord features one of the best-preserved examples of a Celtic cross in Scotland, which is one of several signs that people have lived at the site for thousands of years.
-The other major tell-tale indicator that our ancestors lived at Muir of Dinnet is a small island to the north-west of the loch.
+The northern edge of Loch Kinord features one of the best-preserved examples of a Celtic cross in Scotland, which is one of several signs that people have lived at the site for thousands of years.
+The other major tell-tale indicator that our ancestors lived at Muir of Dinnet is a small island to the northwest of the loch.

-Incredibly, this island is actually man-made and at one time it contained a defensive structure made by iron-age people.
+Incredibly, this island is actually man-made and at one time it contained a fort made by iron-age people.
 It’s amazing to think those supposedly primitive humans managed to somehow build an entire island in this remote body of water in the Scottish Highlands.

 You’ll find these historic remains if you follow the Little Ord trail through the nature reserve but there are other equally interesting walks waiting for you on your visit.

-There are four main trails that can be followed from the visitor centre – the vat trail, Parkin’s Moss trail, Little Ord trail and the Loch Kinord trail.
+There are four main trails that can be followed from the visitor centre – the Vat trail, Parkin’s Moss trail, Little Ord trail and the Loch Kinord trail.

-During my visit I managed to follow the vat trail and the Loch Kinord trail as well as take a short jaunt along the other two and I’m happy to report they all offer a different, but equally enjoyable experience.
+During my visit, I managed to follow the Vat trail and the Loch Kinord trail as well as take a short jaunt along the other two and I’m happy to report they all offer a different, but equally enjoyable experience.

-From the visitor centre I suggest picking up one of the free maps which has a handy route planner but while you’re there you may as well take a look at the deep gorge of the Vat Burn as it’s easily completed as part of a 3/4 mile pathway from the car park.
+From the visitor centre, I suggest picking up one of the free maps which has a handy route planner but while you’re there you may as well take a look at the deep gorge of the Vat Burn as it’s easily completed as part of a 3/4 mile pathway from the car park.

-The vat is a large cauldron formed by sheer granite walls that’s a fascinating place to explore, but I personally found the nearby raised viewpoint that overlooks the reserve to be an even more enjoyable experience.
+The Vat is a large cauldron formed by sheer granite walls that’s a fascinating place to explore, but I personally found the nearby raised viewpoint that overlooks the reserve to be an even more enjoyable experience.

-From the raised platform you’ll look across Loch Kinord and the surrounding forest which is circled on all sides by the stunning vista of the Cairngorms, and if you take a look at the engraved wooden panels and you’ll be able to make out some of the mountains rising in the distance.
-It’s an incredibly scenic place.
+From the raised platform you’ll look across Loch Kinord and the surrounding forest which is circled on all sides by the stunning vista of the Cairngorms, and if you take a look at the engraved wooden panels you’ll be able to make out some of the mountains rising in the distance.

 After you’ve soaked up all that nature you can return to the visitor centre where you’ll find picnic benches and toilets while the path across the road from the car park takes you through thick mixed woodland to the start of the trail that circles the larger of the two lochs.